 Winter-Spring 2020: Our Communities

-This season of University of the Streets Café looks at questions of belonginess in our cities and neighborhoods.
+This season of University of the Streets Café looks at questions of belongingness in our cities and neighborhoods.
 Who gets to experience a sense of belonging in relation to the spaces we live in?
 Who doesn't and why?
-To what extent is this sense of connection affected by factors ouside of sphere of influence?
+To what extent is this sense of connection affected by factors outside of sphere of influence?
 How can we in turn reclaim our capacity to hold a relationship with our communities?
 We encourage you to draw your own links between these conversations or to experience them individually.

 See coverage from our fall 2020 season, The Right to Stay Put: How can we resist being forced out of our neighborhoods?

 Source, CBC Montreal November 27, 2019.
 For more information